In addition to other powers and duties provided by law, the commissioner has the powers listed in subdivisions 2 to 5.

-The commissioner shall help and advise boards of health that ask for help in developing, administering, and carrying out public health services and programs.
+The commissioner shall help and advise community health boards that ask for help in developing, administering, and carrying out public health services and programs.

 The commissioner shall promote measures aimed at preventing businesses from facilitating sexual practices that transmit deadly infectious diseases by providing technical advice to community health boards to assist them in regulating these practices or closing establishments that constitute a public health nuisance.

 (a) The commissioner may accept grants from the United States Department of Health and Human Services for the emergency system for the advanced registration of volunteer health professionals (ESAR-VHP) established under United States Code, title 42, section 247d-7b.
 The ESAR-VHP program as implemented in Minnesota is known as the Minnesota Responds Medical Reserve Corps.

 (b) The commissioner may maintain a registry of volunteers for the Minnesota Responds Medical Reserve Corps and obtain data on volunteers relevant to possible deployments within and outside the state.
 All state licensing and certifying boards shall cooperate with the Minnesota Responds Medical Reserve Corps and shall verify volunteers' information.
 The commissioner may also obtain information from other states and national licensing or certifying boards for health practitioners.

 (c) The commissioner may share volunteers' data, including any data classified as private data, from the Minnesota Responds Medical Reserve Corps registry with community health boards, cities or counties, the University of Minnesota's Academic Health Center or other public or private emergency preparedness partners, or tribal governments operating Minnesota Responds Medical Reserve Corps units as needed for credentialing, organizing, training, and deploying volunteers.
 Upon request of another state participating in the ESAR-VHP or of a Canadian government administering a similar health volunteer program, the commissioner may also share the volunteers' data as needed for emergency preparedness and response.